scherersoftware/cake-language-switcher/README.md

 - model: The model used in the migration
 - field: The field in the model
-- Cookie: Optionally you can change the cookie name and the expiration date of the cookie.
+- Cookie: Optionally you can change the cookie name, the expiration date of the cookie and define if the locale should be saved canonicalized.
 - availableLanguages: Add language keys
 - displayNames: Should contain the same keys as availableLanguages.
 Map language key with its Display Name
 - imageMapping: Should contain the same keys as availableLanguages.
 Map language key with its flag image name.
 (For all possible flag names open webroot/img/flags)